Best Outdoor Wedding Venues + Locations in Melbourne

 Every new couple I meet with, even those who have been married previously, have questions regarding the marriage ceremony and what they need to factor into their planning.
 Just about every coupleย I have “worked” with, will know that I take atย least 15-20 minutes at the beginning of our initial meeting to establish what toย expect during their wedding ceremony planning journey, but I will ALWAYS allow for a question/answer time, (once we have discussed all the important things like whether or not they have found their dream wedding dress!) as I know at leastย one of these following questions will pop up!

-Main Photo Credit: Loco Photography
+Main Photo Credit: Theodore & Co

 Let’s start at #10 and work our way through to the #1 most popular question.